-Premises Details

-Premises Address 168 BRIGHTON ROAD COULSDON SURREY CR5 2NE
+Premises Address 100A GEORGE STREET CROYDON CROYDON CR0 1PJ

 Telephone number at premises (if any)

-Non-domestic value of premises. £ 5200
+Non-domestic value of premises. £0

+Applicant Details

-I/We apply for a premises licence under section 17 of the Licensing Act 2003 for the premises described in Part 1 below (the premises) and I/we are making this application to you as the relevant licensing authority in accordance with section 12 of the Licensing Act 2003.
+I/We apply for a premises licence under section 17 of the Licer premises) and I/we are making this application to you as the re Licensing Act 2003. ·

-Please state whether you are applying for a premises licence as:

-a person other than an individual -as a limited company/ limited liability partnership
+Please state whether you are applying for a premises licence as: a person other than an individual -as a limited company/ limited liability partnership

+Applicant Dotails

+Applicant Details
-If you are applying as a person described in one of the above please confirm:

-I am carrying on or proposing to carry on a business which involves the use of the premises for licensable activities; or
+If you are applying as a person described in one of the above please confirm: I am carrying on or proposing to carry on a business which involves the use of the premises for licensable activities; or

+Name SURREY STREET HOLDINGS LIMITED

+Registered Address 34 SURREY STREET

+Town/City CROYDON

+County CROYDON

+Postcode CR0 1RJ

+Registered Number (where applicable) 12329456

+Description of applicant (for example partnership, company, unincorporated association, etc) PRIVATE LIMITED COMPANY

+Telephone Number

+Email

+Operating Schedule

+When do you want the premises licence to start?
+01/11/2021

+If you wish the licence to be valid only for a limited period,

+Please give a general description of the premises.

+when do you want it to end?